flowx-ai/docs-flowx/versioned_docs/version-2.14.0/platform-deep-dive/plugins/custom-plugins/task-management/task-management.md

 ![Task details](../../../img/task_mngmnt_task_details.png)

 :::caution
 Specific roles need to be defined in a process to use all the task management features.
-For more details, check the [Configuring access roles for processes](../../../platform-setup-guide/flowx-engine-setup-guide/configuring-access-roles-for-processes.md) section.
+For more details, check the [Configuring access roles for processes](../../plugins-setup-guide/task-management-plugin-setup/configuring-access-rights-for-task-management.md) section.
 :::

-### Statuses & Definitions in Task Manager
+### Statuses & definitions in Task Management plugin

-There are multiple statuses that Task Manager could display, depending on the state of the process.
+There are multiple statuses that Task Management could display, depending on the state of the process.

 | Status        | Definition                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |